Bath Women's Fund

 All members participate in deciding how the funds are allocated to achieve the greatest impact, part of a collective giving community and involved in local events and project visits to learn about philanthropy, local needs and evidence on the most impactful approaches to address them.

-We will have a focus on issues affecting women, girls and families in local communities and involve women with lived experience in sharing their stories and expertise, helping to identify projects/organisations to support and the grant making decision process.
+We focus on issues affecting women, girls and families in local communities and involve women with lived experience in sharing their stories and expertise, helping to identify projects and groups to support and the grant making decision process.

 Each member donates at least £25 each month (more if they wish).